ArsenyKokotov/AndroidApp-BluetoothProximitySensor/README.md

 # Xzone_V
-Xzone Project
+<h1>Xzone Project</h1>
-Using Android Studio, create phone app that communicates with an Arduino module through Bluetooth.
+<p>Using Android Studio, create phone app that communicates with an Arduino module through Bluetooth.
 Arduino controls a proximity sensor and sends data to app.
-App analyses the data
+App analyses the data</p>